Tropical Storm Chantal (2013): Meteorological history

 Chantal then rapidly moved to the south of a strong subtropical ridge, exposing the northern or north-eastern side of the center because of wind shear.
 Despite this, the wind shear was not strong enough to stop Chantal from strengthening.
 Late on July 8 and early on July 9, Chantal sped into an area with more wind shear, and the cloud pattern of the cyclone because disorganized.
 However, aircraft data and surface observations indicated that the storm reached a peak intensity of 65 mph and a pressure of 1003 mbar as it passed just south of Martinique.
 Chantal then moved into the Caribbean with a forward speed of around 35 mph as the system became less organized.
-On July 10, an Air Force Reserve hurricane hunter aircraft flew into the system, and could not locate a circulation center, which may of been because the circulation was small and moving faster than expected.
+On July 10, an Air Force Reserve hurricane hunter aircraft flew into the system, and could not locate a circulation center, which may have been because the circulation was small and moving faster than expected.

 Deep convection later diminished, especially north and east of the center, however, the storm started to re-develop just prior to 12:00 UTC on July 10.
 The next aircraft that flew into the system found a center around 145 mi south-southwest of Santo Domingo.
 Despite this, the cloud pattern was still disorganized, and the storm degenerated into an open wave as it continued to move closer to Hispaniola late that morning.
 The remnants then moved north-west over eastern Cuba, before tracking over the south, central, and northern Bahamas on July 12.
 The remnants later became untrackable over the western Atlantic, to the northeast of the Bahamas.

 Preparations and impacts

-Tropical storm warnings and watches were placed over many islands in the Lesser Antilles in preparation for the storm.
+Tropical storm warnings and watches were placed over many islands in the eastern Caribbean in preparation for the storm.
+Carnival Cruise Line would change the itineraries of two cruises threatened by the storm.
 Damage was estimated by Aon Benfield Inc. at $10 million (2013 USD).